spacetelescope/wfc3tools/doc/source/calwf3.rst

 The FLUXCORR step was added in calwf3 v3.2.1 as a way to scale the UVIS chips so that they will produce the same flux when converted to electrons.
 This requires new keywords which specify new PHOTFLAM values to use for each chip as well as a keyword to specify the scaling factor for the chips.
-New flatfields will replace the old flatfields in CDBS but the change will not be noticable to users.
+New flatfields must be used and will replace the old flatfields in CDBS but the change will not be noticable to users.
 Users should be aware that flatfield images used in conjunction with v3.2.1 of the software should not be used with older versions as the data will be scaled incorrectly.